10 Things People Should Know About Chronic Pain

 If a loved one has issues with chronic pain, try to understand that symptoms can include more than just a generalized pain.

-From headaches and brain fog to muscle cramps, problems with vision, and nausea or gastrointestinal problems, life becomes hard with chronic pain in the mix.
+When dealing with this type of chronic pain, you feel headaches and brain fog to muscle cramps, problems with vision, and nausea or gastrointestinal problems, life becomes hard with chronic pain in the mix.

 When any family member has chronic pain, you should do all that you can to help them while trying to understand as much about their condition as possible.